Alexsandro-Correa/Alexsandro-Correa/README.md

   />
 </p>

-I an a new programmer.
+I am a new programmer.

 I love to work with code.